 - a.
 Maintain a minimum overall 80% DCI and GAIN follow-up rate for the CSAT ORP grant at 3 and 6 months post admission. - b.
 Maintain a minimum 80% "in window" GAIN follow-up rate for the CSAT ORP grant at 3 and 6 months post admission. - c.
 Maintain a minimum overall 80% DCI and GAIN follow-up rate for the CSAT PBHCI grant at the 6-month post admission intervals. - d.
 Maintain a minimum 80% "in window" GAIN follow-up rate for the CSAT PBHCI grant at the 6-month post admission intervals. - e.
+Maintain a minimum 80% GPRA follow-up rate for the CSAT TCE HIV grant at 6 months post admissions. - f.
 Increase collection of post-discharge follow-up surveys for the CARF core programs.